melc/catalog/README.md

         # Change to no to disable tunnelled clear text passwords
         'PasswordAuthentication  'no'
         ```
-- On local machine,
+- On host machine,
-    - login to remote machine with the new user "grader"
+    - login to virtual machine with the new user "grader"

     `ssh -i <ssh key pair> -p 2200 <new user>@<aws lightsail public ip>`   *(ex. grader_key)*

-### 5. Set The Local Timezone to UTC on Remote Machine
+### 5. Set The Local Timezone to UTC on Virtual Machine
 - Execute the following command,

     `sudo dpkg-reconfigure tzdata`
 - Go to bottom, and select “None of the above”
 - Select "UTC"

-### 6. Install Apache2, Python3.5, and Mod_Wsgi on Remote Machine
+### 6. Install Apache2, Python3.5, and Mod_Wsgi on Virtual Machine
 - Install apache2,

     ```